ONSdigital/sml-user-docs/UserGuides/CellKeyPerturbation/CellKeyPerturbation_Py.md

 The following are included in the method package:

-- **generate_test_data** : function to create an example data set, a randomly generated data set with record keys in the range 0-255
+- **generate_test_data** : function to create an example data set, a randomly generated data set with record keys in the range 0-255.

 ```py
 from cell_key_perturbation.generate_test_data import generate_test_data
 micro = generate_test_data()
 ```

-- **ptable_10_5_rule.csv** : file containing example ptable, ptable_10_5, which
-  applies the 10_5 rule and has record keys in the range 0-255.
+- **ptable_10_5_rule.csv** : file containing example ptable, ptable_10_5, which applies the 10_5 rule and has record keys in the range 0-255.

-  This will be located in your installation directory and should be read in as a pandas dataframe specifying the filepath to the location for your
+This will be located in your installation directory or can be found in the [ExamplePtable](ExamplePtable) folder where you are reading this guide.
+It should be read in as a pandas dataframe specifying the filepath:
-  installation:

 ```py
 #import pandas as pd